traditionalism/geneva-vending/README.md

 ## Features
 * Automatic resetting of vending-machines, after three minutes of the vending machine running out of soda cans, it will reset back to it's starting stock.
 * Uses modern practices.
-Statebags, not extremely horrible code.
+Statebags, and not extremely horrible code.
 * Fairly optimized unless you're standing right next to the vending-machine.
 * It's a pretty 1:1 replication of actual vending-machines from vanilla GTA5!
 ### Planned